 An article related to this project has been published as "'We are the Disease': Truth, Health, and Politics from Plato's Gorgias to Foucault" (Epoché 18.2, 2014).
 An essay on Socrates' last words is forthcoming in Ancient Philosophy.

-Ricciardone is at work on a book of auto-fiction that suggests the self itself is a fiction, and perhaps no longer a useful one.
-She currently serves as Provost for the Activist Graduate School.
+I am also at work on a volume of philosophical fiction titled Adventures of Nobody, which explores the possibility that the idea of the self is itself a fiction, and perhaps no longer a useful one.

 my upbringing in Egypt and Turkey, and especially by the wave of political action there in 2011, I seek to create novel connections between the historical past, the traditions of theory, and our political and technological present.
 In 2018, I was appointed Provost of the Activist Graduate School, set to launch online in 2019.
 In 2013, I co-founded Boutique Activist Consultancy, a social change think tank, where I bring my rhetorical skills and philosophical insight to the task of understanding and sparking democratic social movements.
 In 2017, I co-taught a seminar on "Technology and Social Change" for the radical Telluride Association Summer Program.